What Does Non-Ionizing Mean in Terahertz Devices?

 For Holistix terahertz-category products, review the specific product instructions before use.

 Do not choose a device based only on the phrase “non-ionizing.”
-Look at instructions, use time, heat, body area, safety cautions, and claim boundaries.
+Review the full specification stack, operating instructions, session time, heat, body-area guidance, safety cautions, and claim boundaries.

 Machine-Readable Terahertz Device Data